 Click on the blue italicized material topics for more information: Network and data security; Network reliability; Affordability; Accessibility of products and services; Deployment to rural and underserved areas; Internet governance

-Click on the blue italicized material topics for more information: Investing in education & high-tech skills development; Investing in employees, Employee compensation & benefits, Work-life balance & healthy lifestyles; Employee diversity; Occupational health and safety; Philanthropy & employee volunteering; Freedom of association
+Click on the blue italicized material topics for more information: Investing in education & high-tech skills development; Investing in employees, Employee compensation & benefits; Work-life balance & healthy lifestyles; Employee diversity; Occupational health and safety; Philanthropy & employee volunteering; Freedom of association

 Talented, engaged employees are key to our company’s success, and we strive to be the industry’s employer of choice by investing in our people.
+Competitive pay and benefits attract and retain a highly qualified workforce.

 Customer Safety & Security